nsthorat/nsthorat.github.io/docs/blog/lessons-of-a-first-time-founder.md

 Boy was I wrong.
 This is sales.
 VCs are finance people.
 I had no experience in sales!
 Across the board, I was a _much_ worse negotiator than them.
 But I learned a few tricks.

 The most important one is about **timing**.
 Now that we had the first term sheet, we were getting pressure from them to sign.
 This makes sense.
 When VCs give you a term sheet, they _really_ want you to sign it.
 They have metrics about how many term sheets get signed.
-This tells LPs which firms to invest in.
-They’re going to pester you.
-They might use some negotiation tactics that seem a little scary.
-Stay strong.
+They’re might push hard for you to make a decision.
+They might use some negotiation tactics that seem a little foreign.
 You got this.

 Practically, the way we mitigated this was to set a deadline.
 We chose 1 week from then and said “we are going to gather all of the term sheets on Friday, and make the decision over the weekend”.